<< <%SKIN-STRTRANS-SYNTOC%> >>

 Restoring Emailed Backups

 If a backup has been emailed to you, it may be called DONATION4.DB.S4B, DONATION-YYYY-MM-DD.DB.S4B, or DONATION-YYYY-MM-DD.HH.MM.SS.DB.S4B.
 That is not restored with Backup/Restore ⇒ Restore Database.
 Instead, use the Backup/Restore ⇒ Restore Emailed Backup menu option.
-(You can also double-click an emailed backup attachment to open it, if DONATION is not running.)
+(You can also double-click an emailed backup attachment to open it.)

 Warning about Using Standard File Copies